ZILtoid1991/pixelperfectengine/README.md

 ### test1

 Audio testcase.
-Tests audio initialization and plugins.
-Can play music by including an plugin-configuration file and MIDI files.
-Due to lack of MIDI 2.0 compatible file formats, it only plays MIDI 1.0 files.
+Tests audio initialization and plugins, also intended as part of an audio development kit (ADK).
+In the future, it'll also be able to play MIDI files.

 ### test2